 In later chapters we discuss techniques to subsample the training set to mitigate specific issues (e.g., class imbalances).
 This is a valid and common technique that deliberately results in the training set data diverging from the population from which the data were drawn.
 It is critical that the test set continue to mirror what the model would encounter in the wild.
 In other words, the test set should always resemble new data that will be given to the model.

 Finally, at the beginning of this chapter, we warned about using the same data for different tasks.
 Chapter 10 will discuss solid, data-driven methodologies for data usage that will reduce the risks related to bias, overfitting, and other issues.
 Many of these methods mirror the data-splitting tools shown in this chapter.

-Data splitting is the fundamental tool for empirical validation for models.
+Data splitting is the fundamental tool for empirical validation of models.
 Even in the era of unrestrained data collection, a typical modeling project has a limited amount of appropriate data and wise “spending” of a project’s data is necessary.
 In this chapter, we discussed several strategies for partitioning the data into distinct groups for modeling and evaluation.

 At this checkpoint, the important code snippets are: